 Be sure every detail is in writing

-Besides your cost estimate and scope of work, be sure any revisions are written down as well.
+Besides your cost estimate and scope of work, be sure any revisions are also written down.
 Change orders are an everyday aspect of construction projects and having records will keep the remodel running smoothly and help to avoid errors.

 Make sure the contract includes a mediation clause.
-More than likely; you’ll never need to use it, but knowing how disputes will be handled legally should something go wrong will make you sleep easier at night.
+You’ll never need to use it, but knowing how disputes will be handled legally should something go wrong will make you sleep easier at night.

 Top Scams and How You Can Avoid Them